altamirano1531/Passwords_final525/Readme.txt

 ADDENDUM II (May 2025)

-Added the capability to open a web browser with the selected web site defined in entry_3.
+Added the capability to open a web browser with the selected web site defined in the website field entry_3 under the SITE INFORMATION.
 This functionality is  enabled by using the web button

+Added delete question for users to verify the delete action.

 Verified all websites and eleiminated a few sites not required anymore.